 In Maine I’ll get fresh lobsters from a place such as Mr. Sea’s Lobster Pound in Lewiston.
 Mr. C. himself sources these lobsters and other crustaceans from fishermen during multiple trips to the docks every day.
-His daughter Mjae is now the owner of the Pound, and makes sure her staff are all properly trained in preparations of steamed lobsters, fried whole belly clams and calamari, and plenty of other fresh seafood.
+His daughter Mjae is now the owner of the Pound, and makes sure her staff are all properly trained in preparations of steamed lobsters, fried whole belly clams and calamari, and other fresh seafood.
 Their expertise in this area, coupled with current market prices, meant that the two 1 lb freshly-fished lobsters I ordered steamed for this recipe on August 21, 2020, came to $13.
 (Note that lobster prices change daily and seasonally.
 The prices I paid will be different on any other given day.)

 Maine-style Lobster Macaroni & Cheese

 - 1 lb cavatappi or Cellentani™ (a.k.a. “corkscrew”) pasta, dried see Notes below